In addition to the gluten free bread mix you will need the following ingredients to make a vegan and gluten free loaf of

 How do I store the gluten free bread mix?

 The mix should be stored in a cool, dry place.
-It has a shelf life of 12 months (current batch is best before August 2022).
+It has a shelf life of 12 months.
 I have chosen at this point not to add the yeast into the mix because this will reduce the shelf life.

 Why do I have to add sugar?
 Why not include it in the mix?